-CPU VCore [1.750V]
+CPU VCore [1.750V] (for Willamette), [1.500V] (for Northwood)

 When the CPU VCore Setting parameter above is set to [Manual], the CPU VCore item allows you to select a specific CPU core voltage.
 This field is not accessible when the CPU VCore Setting is set to [Auto].